-The Instructions require the actuary to explicitly state whether or not he or she believes there is a risk of material adverse deviation.
+The instructions require the actuary to explicitly state whether he or she believes there is a risk of material adverse deviation.
 Because of the nature of the NAIC's request regarding discussion of the risk of material adverse deviation, each individual situation will call for its own wording.
 Possible wording for this section may be structured in the following way:

-I have identified the major risk factors for this company as, , and The existence of these risk factors leads me to conclude that there is a risk of material adverse e deviation for this company.
-These risk factors are described in more detail in the following po ragraph and in the report supporting this Opinion.
-The absence of other risk factors from n this listing does not imply that additional factors will not be identified in the future as ha ving been a significant influence on the Company's reserves.
+I have identified the major risk factors for this company as, , and The existence of these risk factors leads me to conclude that there is a risk of material adverse deviation for this company.
+These risk factors are described in more detail in the follo owing paragraph and in the report supporting this opinion.
+The absence of other risk factor ors from this listing does not imply that additional factors will not be identified in the future as ha ving been a significant influence on the company's reserves.

 When considering the inclusion of risk disclosures in a RELEVANT COMMENTS paragraph, the actuary usually considers the likelihood of the event occurring.
 COPLFR has prepared a list of possible risk factors; these are not meant to be all-inclusive and certainly are not meant to apply to every company.
-For example, one would not expect to see discussion of the risk of asbestos and environmental losses from a personal lines company.
-The list below is meant to provide some guidance for the types of risk factors and underlying loss exposures for which comments may be appropriate:
+For example, one would not expect to see discussion of the risk of asbestos and environmental losses from a personal-lines company.
+The list below is meant to provide some guidance for the types of risk factors and underlying loss exposures for which comment may be appropriate:

-Asbestos and Environmental Losses
+Asbestos and environmental losses

-Construction Defect
+Construction defect

-Hurricane(s) Katrina, Wilma, et al.
+Hurricane(s) Katrina, Wilma, etc.

-Other Mass Torts
+Other mass torts

-High Excess Layers
+High excess layers

-Large Deductible Workers' Compensation
+Large deductible workers' compensation

-Medical Malpractice Legislative Issues
+Medical malpractice legislative issues

-New Products or New Markets
+New products or new markets

-Rapid Growth
+Rapid growth

-Lack of Data
+Lack of data

 Operational changes that are not objectively quantified